terryaney/KatApp/scripts/readme.md

 - [v-ka-highchart Standard Options](#v-ka-highchart-standard-options) - Discusses the standard options processed by RBLe Framework that *map directly* to Highcharts options.
 - [v-ka-highchart Custom Series Options](#v-ka-highchart-custom-series-options) - Discusses custom series options processed by RBLe Framework that do *not* map directly to Highcharts series options.
 - [v-ka-highchart Standard Series Options](#v-ka-highchart-standard-series-options) - Discusses the standard options processed by RBLe Framework that *map directly* to Highcharts series options.
+- [v-ka-highchart Series Data Options](#v-ka-highchart-series-data-options) - Explains how to set properties on individual data points for each series.
 - [v-ka-highchart Property Value Parsing](#v-ka-highchart-property-value-parsing) - Explains how the RBLe Framework parses values from the CalcEngine to convert them into Highcharts property values.
 - [v-ka-highchart Language Support](#v-ka-highchart-language-support) - Explains how to control the UI culture/localization of the chart.